Skip to content

 Is Assetto Corsa Evo worth buying right now?

 Only if you want to follow development and bank the content discount, not to play a finished game.
 It's still early access at $39.99, with update 0.6 (April 2026) adding six cars and Sebring International Raceway.
-The Eifel Free Roam open world around the Nürburgring is confirmed to arrive during early access in early 2026, and 1.0 isn't expected before mid-2026.
+The Eifel Free Roam open world, a roughly 1,600 sq km map around the Nürburgring, is confirmed to land during early access, ahead of the 1.0 release, which is still some way off.

 Why is the original Assetto Corsa still recommended a decade later?